Trikes: daft and oldfashioned child's toys?

 Tricycles are not very stable in the bend, because the center of gravity Z is too close to the tilt lines (see FIG. 12).
 The inner wheel tends to rise when cornering.
 As soon as the center of gravity is over the tilting line, the tricycle turns over.
 The center of gravity should be as low as possible and as far as possible from the lines through the rear and front axles.
 Tricycles with two steering front wheels have a similar steering problem to the car.
 When we make a turn with such a tricycle, the wheel on the inside will have to make a smaller turning circle than the outer wheel.
 Both wheels are by means of the steering linkage.
 The shape of the trapezium is determined by the distance to the center of the rear axle: the Ackerman principle (FIG. 13).
 Energy losses can occur in the control system due to poor tracking (not running parallel of the wheels) When the wheels point inward, there is “toe-in”; “Toe out” is pointing out, the latter leads to unstable behavior and must be avoided.
 Both provide additional friction and tire wear.
 Centerpoint control consumes the least energy, but can be detrimental to stability at high speeds.

-Tricycles with one steering front wheel and a normal bicycle front fork must have a relatively greater fork deflection (= “jump”) compared to a two-wheeler, about 10-15% greater.
-If the fork deflection (jump) is small, the trail is large and the steering characteristics are very stable.
-At low speeds we then need a somewhat larger steering angle to make the turn; a consequence of too great stability.
+Tricycles with one steering front wheel and a normal bicycle front fork must have a relatively greater fork ofset compared to a two-wheeler, about 10-15% greater.
+If the fork offset is small, the trail is large and the steering characteristics are very stable.
+At low speeds we then need a somewhat larger steering action to make a turn; a consequence of too great stability.

 Some degree of instability is desirable!
-If the fork deflection is large, the forces exerted on the handlebars through the fork will also be great.
+If the fork offset is large, the forces exerted on the handlebars through the fork will also be great.
 This makes steering more difficult, especially at high speeds on bumpy roads.
-When the lag is zero, the vehicle has little stability.
-At “forloop” it wants to go in all directions except straight ahead; this is tiring and dangerous!
+When the trail is zero, the vehicle has little stability.
+When the trail is negative, it wants to go in all directions except straight ahead; this is tiring and dangerous!
 Reversing the front fork is used, among other things, on draft bikes (behind the derny), but is now also used with front-wheel drive.
-Steep head tube angles and high fork deflection make the steering character more direct.
+Steep head tube angles and high fork offset make the steering character more direct.
 Less steep headset angles and slightly curved forks make the steering character more stable.
-The shorter the wheelbase (the distance between the front and rear axle), the smaller the deflection should be chosen.
-With motorcycles and mopeds there is no fork deflection, but the legs of the front fork are just a few centimeters in front of the headset.
-If a front fork for a normal bicycle is made straight, the headset will be at an angle to the front fork.
+The shorter the wheelbase (the distance between the front and rear axle), the smaller the offset should be chosen.
+Motorcycles and mopeds have no fork deflection, but the legs of the front fork are a few centimeters in front of the headtube.
+If a front fork for a normal bicycle is made straight, the headtube will be at an angle to the front fork.

 If the tricycle has a single steering and driven front wheel, the chain can be diverted via rollers to the hub of the front wheel.
-Then take a steep head angle e.g. 85 ° without and a straight fork, see FIG. 20 and FIG. 30).
+Take a steep head angle around 85 ° and a straight fork, see FIG. 20 and FIG. 30).
 In FIG.21 we see a simple example with front wheel drive and rear wheel steering; the Jouta in FIG. 23 is a modern example with this construction (already discussed in FIG. 2).
 You can make beautiful designs in plastic, such as the Jouta or the Flevo Versatile from FIG. 22, but wood and steel are much cheaper.
 The seat is easy to make in wood.
 Even the frame can be made of wood (see FIG. 24), but we prefer to make the front fork of steel.
-In general, the simpler the construction, the faster the construction.
+In general, the simpler the construction, the easier to built the bike.

 The Alleweder (FIG.25a / b) uses aluminum plate and rivets; construction is comparable to boats and airplanes.
 For the steering of this bike, they opted for McPherson suspension.
 The brakes are then integrated in the suspension fork legs; we also find this construction in the Velomobile and Versatile.
 The first series of Flevo Alleweders was for sale as a kit; I made a copy of it in '94.
 Even nowadays for sale as a kit at Dutch speed bicycles http://www.dutchbikes.nl/pagina/frame_v_kits.html